 - Your Glowforge isn’t connecting to the internet via Wi-Fi

-- Very rarely, it may be because of a hardware issue with your Glowforge.
+- Very rarely, there may be a hardware issue with your Glowforge.

-If you get a message that the camera didn't take a picture, please review the troubleshooting steps found here.
+If you get a message that the camera didn't take a picture, check the troubleshooting steps here.

 It’s normal for some dust to build up inside your Glowforge, including on the lens of the wide angle camera on the lid.
-When the lens is dirty, your Glowforge may not be able to take a clear enough image to calibrate.
+If the lens is dirty, the camera may not take an image clear enough for calibration.

 - Use ZEISS lens wipes (available on Amazon and elsewhere) to gently wipe the lid camera.

 - Make sure the crumb tray is in.

 - Turn your Glowforge on.

 - If your print head now moves: Continue with the next step.